rocket111185/notebook-linux/README.md

 1. one
 2. six
 ```
+Also this script can:
+* Clear all the notes at once
+* Make backup and restore
+* Make you mad after discovering...
+Easter Egg)

 ## Installation
 The automated installation is possible for Debian and its derivatives, and also for Fedora.